uy/uy.github.io/content/projects/gradiento_pp.md

 +++
-title = 'Lookalization > Privacy Policies'
+title = 'Gradiento > Privacy Policies'
-date = 2025-07-22T18:49:06+03:00
+date = 2025-08-09T01:09:29+03:00
 type = "page"
 +++

-#### Lookalization

 **Privacy Policy**

-This privacy policy applies to the Lookalization app (hereby referred to as "Application") for mobile devices that was created by Utku Yeğen (hereby referred to as "Service Provider") as a Freemium service.
+This privacy policy applies to the Gradiento app (hereby referred to as "Application") for mobile devices that was created by Utku Yegen (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 **What information does the Application obtain and how is it used?**